AdityaCypherX/30-Day-Pandas-Challenge/README.md

 ├── Day_06/
 │
 └── README.md

-Each folder contains structured and clean solutions for that specific day.
+Each folder contains clean and structured solutions for that day.

 📌 Learning Focus

-This repository is part of my structured Data Scientist Roadmap, focusing on:
+This challenge is part of my structured Data Scientist Roadmap, focusing on:
 Writing optimized Pandas solutions

-Improving problem-solving speed
+Improving analytical thinking

 Practicing SQL-to-Pandas conversion